 When you’re 5-10 minutes late for meetings/appointments

-Even if you don’t realize that how 5-10 minutes matter to your colleagues or boss, this insignificant amount of time matters a lot.
-What if you see that you’re just about to arrive at a meeting and your clock says you’re 5 minutes late!
-While entering into the room where the meeting is taking place, with wonder in your eyes, you see that all other members are present except you.
+Even if you don’t realize how 5-10 minutes matter to your colleagues or boss, this insignificant amount of time matters a lot.
+What if you see that you’re just about to arrive at a meeting and your clock says you’re 5 minutes late?
+While entering the room where the meeting is taking place, with wonder in your eyes, you see that all other members are present except you.
 Rather they’re waiting for you to start the meeting.
 How would you feel?
-Yes, we know, it’s not a good feeling.
+Yes, we know it’s not a good feeling.
 Now think if it happens again and again and again.
 What your colleagues and boss will think about you?
 Can they rely upon you?
-Can they think that when she said she would maintain the deadline she would?
+Can they think that when she said she would maintain the deadline, she would?
 No. And that’s where you’re undermining yourself steadily.

 Leadership Guru Robin Sharma says – “If you can’t be on time, be early.”
 A simple solution to this is to set your watch 15 minutes fast and forget about it.
 You will be always early in all your meetings and appointments.